Finiteness theorems for matroid complexes with prescribed topology: Definitions and notation

 In the paper \cite{bjorner} Bjorner studies three simplicial complexes associated with a matroid $M$.
 The first one is the independence complex defined above.
 The other two are defined here:

 \begin{definition} Let $M=(E,r)$ be a matroid of rank $d$, i.e., $r(E)=d$.
-We define the following complexes: \begin{itemize} \item The \textbf{broken circuit complex} $BC_<(M)$, whenever $(M,<)$ is an ordered matroid, consists of the ground set $E$ with faces given by sets that do not contain broken circuits. \item The \textbf{order complex of the lattice of flats} $\LL(M)$ is the order complex of poset given by flats of $M$ ordered by inclusion (see the precise definitions below). \end{itemize} All of these complexes have dimension $d-1$. \end{definition}
+We define the following complexes: \begin{itemize} \item The \textbf{broken circuit complex} $BC_<(M)$, whenever $(M,<)$ is an ordered matroid, consists of the ground set $E$ with faces given by sets that do not contain broken circuits.
+It has dimension $d-1$. \item The \textbf{order complex of the lattice of flats} $\LL(M)$ is the order complex of poset given by flats of $M$ ordered by inclusion (see the precise definitions below).
+It has dimension $d-2$. \end{itemize} \end{definition}

 In \cite{bjorner} it is shown that all three complexes are \emph{shellable}, a concept we will not define but only state the consequence we need.
 A shellable simplicial complex $\Delta$ of dimension $d-1$ is homotopy equivalent to the wedge product of $k$ spheres of dimension $d-1$, where $k=h_d(\Delta)=|\tilde\chi(\Delta)|$.
 Hence, its homotopy type depends on just two parameters: $\dim(\Delta)$ and $\tilde\chi(\Delta)$ (or alternatively $h_d(\Delta)$).
+The latter has the following interpretation in the cases of interest.

+\begin{proposition}[\cite{bjorner}] Let $M=(E,r)$ be a matroid of rank $d$, i.e., $r(E)=d$ \begin{itemize} \item The broken circuit complex is an iterated cone over a non-contractible space.
+The number of cone points equals the number of connected components of the matroid .
+The {\bf reduced} broken circuit complex $\overline{BC}_<(M)$ is the complex that results from removing the cone points of the broken circuit complex.
+Whenever $M$ is connected, the top $h$ entry of $\overline{BC}_<(M)$ is $\beta(M)$, the \emph{beta invariant} of the matroid. \item The top $h$ entry of its order complex is equal to $\mu(\LL(M))$, the \emph{M\"obius number} of the poset of lattice of flats. \end{itemize} \end{proposition}

 \begin{definition}[Graphical matroids] Given a graph $G=(V,E)$, we can define a matroid $M(G)$ on the edge set, $E$, by letting the rank of a subset $A\subset E$ be the size of the largest forest contained in the subgraph induced by $A$.
 Equivalently, we can define the circuits to be the cycles. \end{definition}